An extension of polar duality of toric varieties and its consequences in Mirror Symmetry: Introduction

 \section{Introduction}

 Polar duality between reflexive polytopes gives the well known Batyrev duality between Fano toric varieties, inducing a mirror symmetry between generic sections of their anti-canonical divisors \cite{Batyrev94}.
 Borisov and Batyrev extended this duality to complete intersections described by a nef partition of the anti-canonical divisor of a Fano toric variety \cite{Borisov}, \cite{BB96}.
-By thinking of Batyrev duality as a duality between toric varieties \emph{framed} by their anti-canonical divisor, the present paper is devoted to show how \emph{deforming} the Batyrev-Borisov duality by allowing a more general framing, in principle just given by an effective torus invariant Weil divisor (see Definitions~\ref{def:ftv} and \ref{def:wftv} of framed (ftv) and weakly framed (wftv) toric varieties, respectively).
+By thinking of Batyrev duality as a duality between toric varieties \emph{framed} by their anti-canonical divisor, the present paper is devoted to show how \emph{deforming} the Batyrev-Borisov duality by allowing a more general framing, in principle just given by an effective torus invariant Weil divisor (see Definitions~\ref{def:ftv} and \ref{def:wftv}).
 In general, such a deformed correspondence, here called \emph{framed} duality ($f$-duality), between framed and weakly framed toric varieties, is not involutive, but imposing some further conditions on the framing gives back an involutive duality, here called a \emph{calibrated $f$-process}, incorporating the classical duality between Fano toric varieties as a very particular case.
+Roughly speaking, $f$-duality behaves as follows.
+Assume $Y$ be a hypersurface of a complete toric variety $X$ and let $D_Y$ be an effective torus invariant Weil divisor (the framing) of $X$ such that $Y\in|D_Y|$, that is $Y\sim D_Y$: actually we are considering the family of hypersurfaces described by the linear system $|D_Y|$.
+A suitable combinatorial procedure $(X,D_Y)\rightsquigarrow (\XX,D^\vee)$ gives back a dual toric variety $\XX$ and a dual framing $D^\vee$ whose linear system $|D^\vee|$ describes an $f$-mirror family of $|D_Y|$ as a family of hypersurfaces of $\XX$.
+Calibration means that the same combinatorial procedure applied to $(\XX,D^\vee)$ gives back $(X,D_Y)$ as an $f$-dual framed toric variety, that is $(X,D_Y)\leftrightsquigarrow (\XX,D^\vee)$ is an involutive process.
+In particular, if $Y$ is a \cy hypersurface of a Fano toric variety $X$, then the $f$-process is involutive giving precisely the Batyrev duality.
+Theorems~\ref{thm:Deltatriviale} and \ref{thm:Krawitz} will give equivalent conditions to calibration, but it is difficult to understand how general these conditions are.
+Certainly there exist framed toric varieties (ftv) do not admitting any calibrated $f$-process even if the framing is given by the anti-canonical divisor (see Example~\ref{ex:anticanonico}).